BoltzExchange/boltz-client/README.md

 ## `boltzd`

 `boltzd` is a daemon that should run alongside of your LND node.
-It connects to your LND node, and the Boltz API to create and exeucte Swaps.
+It connects to your LND node, and the Boltz API to create and execute Swaps.

 The LND node to which the daemon connects to, has to be version `v0.10.0-beta` or higher.
 Also, LND needs to be compiled with these build flags (binaries from the official Lightning Labs releases include them):